janwilmake/agent-friendly/README.md

 5. Agent-Friendly Payments

-6. Host an OpenAPI and link to it from https://yourapexdomain.com/.well-known/openapi
+6. Serve an OpenAPI document publicly, and link to it from https://yourapexdomain.com/.well-known/openapi

 # Packages